Digital-History-Bonn/Chronicling-Germany-Code/README.md

 Optionally, the amount of processes and threads, as well as the conda environment name can be specified.
 If CUDA with at least one GPU is used, the specified amount of processes will be launched for each GPU, for each process the specified amount of threads will be launched.
-This applies to all 3 parts of the pipeline, in practice it is most likely necessary to determine these numbers for each part separately.
+This applies to all 3 parts of the pipeline and can lead to a CUDA out of memory error.
+For running the pipeline efficiently on large amount of data these parameters have to be adjusted for each model separately.
 ````
 bash scipt/pipeline.sh data/ 'my_env' 1 1
 ````